The Narrative and Emerging Technology Lab (NET) explores experiential storytelling through new forms of narrative delivery and audience interaction

 Building on the work done through the field-defining Ambient Literature research project (2016-2018), NET is also a key collaborator on the Paper Nations project, Beyond the Book, and draws together work done on narrative across other Bath Spa University research centres and groups, including it's partner centre, the Centre for Media Research as we as the Centres for Creative Writing and Making Books.

 NET has a cohort of six PhD students working on digital writing projects, including narrative, embodiment and gender in virtual reality, and smartphone fiction.

 Each route is tied to a particular region of the city and time of experience – curated by the lead artist to enhance the evocation of the tone under consideration.
-Conversation AI is in addition used to drive text-based elements that organise the sound components into coherent short stories that trace the movements of fictionalised city inhabitants.
+Conversation AI is also used to drive text-based elements that organise the sound components into coherent short stories that trace the movements of fictionalised Bath city inhabitants.
 These narratives are designed to engage the user in a two-way interaction to heighten the intimate, individual nature of the work.